 - Prepare a rectangle baking tray.
 Grease it well and set aside.

 - Add yeast to a large mixing bowl.
-Add half of the milk and mix with a spoon until the yeast is dissolved.
+Add the milk and mix with a spoon until the yeast is dissolved.

-- Add the remaining milk, egg, sugar, flour and salt.
+- Add the egg, sugar, flour and salt.
 Knead on medium speed for 2 minutes (with a hook attachment).
 The dough should come together into a ball.

 - Cut the butter and add to the dough.
 Continue to knead until the butter gets fully incorporated and the dough turns stretchy.
 This should take approximately 7 to 8 minutes at medium-high speed.